-We maintain that children who are sent away from their homes to board may develop into successful achievers, but are almost certain to have been ill-equipped by their education for normal family life and in particular for relationships.
+Children who were sent away from their homes to board can develop into successful achievers but are almost certain to find relationships and normal family life a challenge.

-If your partner or loved one is a Boarding School Survivor, then you may be finding your marriage or relationship particularly difficult and confusing.
-You may experience that your partner suffers from some of the symptoms you read about on our symptom page, and you will most likely feel very alone in recognising this.
+If your partner or loved one is a Boarding School Survivor you may be finding your relationship particularly difficult or confusing.
+You may find your partner suffers from some of the symptoms on our symptom page.

 Perhaps you are experiencing more severe problems such as a breakdown of trust, a parenting difficulty or an affair.
-It may be that there are subtle but equally disturbing issues; for instance: you or another family member is being ignored, repeatedly humiliated or bullied, and your partner is unable to recognise the problem or minimises it.
-It may be that the situation has changed drastically out of all proportion following a new event such as the birth of a child, a child reaching school age, a job loss, the death of a parent, etc., etc.
+It may be that there are subtle but equally disturbing issues.
+For instance, you, or another family member gets repeatedly ignored, humiliated or bullied and your partner is unable to recognise the problem – or minimises it.
+It may be that the situation has changed out of all proportion following a recent event such as the birth of a child, a child reaching school age, a job loss, the death of a parent and so on.

-When you discovered our work you may have had the experience of finally not being alone with this issue.
-You may have realised that feeling the way you do doesn’t mean you are crazy.
-If this is the case, we suggest that you become better informed about the issues by visiting the other support services on the right of this page and we strongly urge you to read our book.
+When you discovered our work you may have suddenly felt that you are finally not alone with this issue.
+You may have realised that feeling the way you do does not mean you are crazy.
+If this is the case, we suggest that you become better informed about the issues by visiting the other support services on the right of this page and we strongly urge you to check out our publications.